-- An athlete might do hypertrophy training to gain more muscle mass for his sport
+- An athlete might do hypertrophy training to gain more muscle mass for his sport.

-- A powerlifter might alternate between hypertrophy training (to get bigger) and strength training (to get stronger for his size)
+- A powerlifter might alternate between hypertrophy training (to get bigger) and strength training (to get stronger for his size).

-- A skinny guy might bulk up with hypertrophy training because he wants to get bigger, stronger, and healthier
+- A skinny guy might bulk up with hypertrophy training because he wants to get bigger, stronger, and healthier.

-- And of course, yeah, hypertrophy is also the best way to improve your appearance
+- And of course, yeah, hypertrophy is also the best way to improve your appearance.

 Hypertrophy training usually involves doing 6–12 reps per set, which causes your muscle fibres to adapt by becoming bigger.
 It’s quite common for hypertrophy programs to dip as low as 4 reps per set and fly as high as 20 reps per set, but the main emphasis tends to be in the “moderate” 6–12 rep range.

-Hypertrophy training isn’t tied to any specific lifts, but the big compound lifts tend to be the best for gaining overall muscle mass: squats, deadlifts, bench press, chin-ups, rows, overhead presses, and so on.
+Hypertrophy training isn’t tied to any specific lifts, but the big compound lifts tend to be the best for gaining overall muscle mass: squats, deadlifts, bench press, chin-ups, rows, push presses, and so on.
 In addition to the big compound lifts, hypertrophy programs will often have smaller isolation lifts, such as bicep curls and lateral raises.

 A bigger muscle is a stronger one, so hypertrophy training will absolutely make you stronger.
 However, it’s not going to teach you how to contract all of your muscle fibres in unison for a single all-out repetition.
 It’s not specialized for lifting 1-rep maxes.
-That’s why powerlifters will do hypertrophy training to gain size, then switch to strength training a couple months before their competition to specialize their muscles for lifting heavy singles.
+That’s why powerlifters will do hypertrophy training to gain size, then switch to strength training a couple of months before their competition to specialize their muscles for lifting heavy singles.